mura0000/basic-income-analysis/bi_markdown.md

 ##     58.731.136
 ```

-It seems values for response-related variables can be fixed so that the values are not too long and reflect, for arguments_for and argements_against columns,
+It seems values of response-related variables can be fixed so that the values are not too long and reflect, for arguments_for and argements_against columns,
 the fact that those are based on multiple choices of opinions.

 ### Preprecessing